4.3 Early Help Assessment Framework in Knowsley

 Siblings of Looked After Children

-Children with mental health/well being issues.
+Children with mental health/wellbeing issues.

 Children in families where there has been one serious incident of domestic abuse or several lesser incidents.